Texas Tech University

 Student RCAA awards are made with fellowship funding.
 Awardees will be expected to adhere to requirements pertaining to the fellowship such submitting a thank you letter.
 Funds are accessed via Student Business Accounts.

-The Faculty Sponsor, Designated Administrator, and the School Business Manager will be made aware every award.
+The Faculty Sponsor, Designated Administrator, and the School Business Manager will be made aware of every award.
 Students will be expected to follow School, College, and University policies related to travel and any planned absences from classes.

 Travel Funding Allocations